woossi0/suite/docs/usermanual/source/processing/contour/setup.rst

 This is the default style of the layer in GeoServer, a grayscale output mapped from lightest at highest values to darkest at lowest values.
 In this case, the attribute values range from approximately **500 to 4400**; the units of this data are in meters.

-.. note:: To find the minimum and maximum values for a raster using WPS processes, use the **gs:RasterZonalStatistics** process or, alternately, chain the output of the **gs:RasterAsPointCollection** into the input of **gs:Aggregate** with the :guilabel:`Min` or :guilabel:`Max` function.
+.. note:: To find the minimum and maximum values for a raster using WPS processes, use the **ras:RasterZonalStatistics** process or, alternately, chain the output of the **ras:RasterAsPointCollection** into the input of **vec:Aggregate** with the :guilabel:`Min` or :guilabel:`Max` function.

 .. todo:: Make the above process easier.